wds-seu/Knowledge-Graph-Publications/README.md

-# Top-conference Papers on Knowledge Graph
+# Conference Publications on Knowledge Graph

 [tips for curators](./curations.md)